 Black Friday, Cyber Monday, Small Business Saturday were all built with discounts and sales in mind.
 Everyone wants to feel like they are getting a great deal.
 Offer a sale, discount, or something else of value to your audience.

-Some newsletter ideas to try and incorporate include a coupon, a special only for them deal, or a product they will only know about if they are on your list.
-Not only will this cause more people to join your list, those on the list will feel special.
+Some newsletter ideas to try and incorporate include a coupon, a special only for the deal, or a product they will only know about if they are on your list.
+Not only will this cause more people to join your list, but those on the list will also feel special.

 Warm and Fuzzy Ideas for Email